Winter Riding Tips

 Colder temperatures and darker days are no reason to put away your bike for the season.
 While it can be a little more tricky to ride in the winter, there are a few things which can help make it possible.

 Indeed, cycling through the winter can be enjoyable, relaxing, and fun.
 Getting that extra bit of exercise can help get you through the darkest and coldest days, delivering you to work or home feeling fresh and revived.
 Cycling in the winter is not much different than walking – it doesn't require specific type of clothing, and the focus is to be comfortable and warm.
-If you're thinking about giving winter riding a shot, here are a few ideas to help make it a better experience:

 1. Wear layers & protect your extremities